Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 People with COVID-19 might have:

-Doctors are learning about new symptoms, including loss of taste or smell, as more research becomes available.
+Doctors are learning about new symptoms as more research becomes available.
 Some people who get COVID-19 do not have any symptoms.

 If you think you have symptoms of COVID-19, it’s important you tell your medical team.
 Don’t hide or ignore symptoms.